niou128/BlazorComponent/README.en.md

 The  ```<BlazorDataGrid>``` component accepts following parameters:
 -	**Items**: The list with the results to show in the datagrid
--	**PageSize**: The number of results per page.
-It's a mandatory parameter (0 means all on one page)
+-	**PageSize**: The initial number of results per page.
+If it is not present, the initial number is the first value of the selector.
 -   **ShowTotalResult**: A boolean to show or not the total number of results.
 -	**BlazorDataGridColumn**: A component to display the header
 -	**GridRow**: Datagrid's row